Raavi29/Void-Pointers/README.md

 # Green Light — Dashboard
-Streamlit dashboard for the Green Light MVP (vehicle counts and actions)\
+Streamlit dashboard for the Green Light MVP (vehicle counts and actions).
-# Void-Pointers